zibneuro/brainvispy/doc/install_vtk_osx.md

 ![Cmake OS X screenshot 1](cmake_osx_screenshot_1.PNG "")

 * Hit **Configure** and wait until it is done.
-Change the blue marked entries to the shown vaules:
+Change the blue marked entries as shown:

 ![Cmake OS X screenshot 2](cmake_osx_screenshot_2.PNG "")

 * Hit **Configure** again and when it is done click on the checkbox `Advanced` in the upper right part of CMake.
-Find the following four lines and set them to the show values:
+Find the following four lines and set them as shown here:

 ![Cmake OS X screenshot 2](cmake_osx_screenshot_3.PNG "")